chili-publish/grafx-documentation/docs/GraFx-Studio/guides/add-fonts/index.md

 ![Image](fonts-2.png)

-Click on the "+" sign to ad a new font.
+Click on the "+" sign to add a new font.

 The available fonts are shown ([GraFx Fonts](/GraFx-Fonts/) application).